pouretrebelle/chareads.com/content/books/migrated/2015-02-25-close-machine/index.md

 dateRated: 2015-02-25
 dateReviewed: 2015-02-25

-tags: [genre-biography-memoir, type-non-fiction, sub-technology, form-paperback, on-loan]
+tags:
+  [
+    genre-biography-memoir,
+    type-non-fiction,
+    sub-technology,
+    form-paperback,
+    on-loan,
+  ]
 ---

 Close to the Machine was excellent; it was powerful and moving and as a programmer-of-sorts I found it extremely relatable.
-I made a video about it, exploring obselescence and the future as the past.